 Town of Sunset Beach - click HERE, the smallest of the Brunswick Beaches, and what we like to think of as a coastal paradise.

 If you are a regular visitor, you already know about our beautiful beach and the natural resources we enjoy.
 Youre familiar with our family-friendly approach and the friendliness of our residents.
 And certainly, you've already noticed the biggest change in Sunset Beach's history -- our historic pontoon swing bridge now sits on land and the new Mannon C. Gore Bridge provides a safe and pleasant ride to our Island.

+The Ocean Isle Museum Foundation, Inc. (OIMF) is a non-profit organization with two facilities, the Museum of Coastal Carolina and Ingram Planetarium.
 It shall be the mission of the Ocean Isle Museum Foundation, Inc. to stimulate the general public's interest in and understanding of the natural science, environment, and cultural history of the coastal region of the Carolinas, as well as a broader understanding of our earth, our solar system, and our universe, by providing quality educational features for both the public and school students through activities and exhibits.